rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 **Filling NaN values:**
 -NaN values are filled with the mean of each column.
 **Storing cleaned data:**
--The cleaned data is saved to a SQLite database for easier access and retrieval during model training and evaluation.
+-The cleaned data is saved to CSV file.
 **Label Encoding**
-- Convert string, category, object type variables to integers type.
+- Encode categorical variables with LabelEncoder by Convert string, category, object type variables to integers type.

-#### Feature Scaling
+**Feature Scaling**
 Feature scaling is performed to normalise the data using the StandardScaler from scikit-learn.
 This step ensures that all features have the same scale, which helps improve the performance of machine learning models, particularly those sensitive to feature scales, such as gradient-based methods.
+ **SQL database**
+ Store processed data in an SQL database for easier access and retrieval during model training and evaluation

 ## Model Selection and Evaluation
 The project explores various machine learning models, including: